Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 to pretend to be a web browser and call your code.
 Instead, we'll need you to provide a method in the `proj2b_testing.AutograderBuddy` class that provides a handler that can deal with hyponyms requests.

-When you ran `git pull skeleton main` at the start of this spec, you should have received a file called `AutograderBuddy.java`
+When you ran `git pull skeleton main` at the start of this spec, you should have received a file called `AutograderBuddy.java`.

 Open `AutograderBuddy.java` and fill in the `getHyponymHandler` method such that it returns a `HyponymsHandler` that uses the four given files.
 Your code here should be quite similar to your code in `Main.java`.